Digipolitan/roadblock/README.md

 }
 ```

-Then you can handle the forms erros on youre `@IBAction` function
+Then you can handle the forms errors on youre `@IBAction` function

 ```swift
 @IBAction func validateButtonClicked() {